geebioso/PredictingTaskSubject/README.md

 The main functions for preprocessing the data and computing features are:

 `preprocessROIdata_v1.m`: formats the time course for further analysis and calls `preparedatastruct2.m`
-`compute_features.m`: computes and saves machine learning features
+`compute_features.m`: computes and saves machine learning features so that we don't have to recompute features every modeling run

 ## Analysis